petersieg/arduino_apple1/arduino_6502_apple1/eeprom/readme.md

-# this is a 8x32k chip serial eeprom bank
+# This is a 8x32k chip serial eeprom bank

 It can be utilized to copy ram to a disk (32k 24LC256 serial eeprom chip) and back.